TASmanianDevilBIM/TASmanianDevil/README.md

 [TASmanianDevil BIM videos.](https://www.youtube.com/playlist?list=PLoHg9rXwbHvzEEoRiCwfKTUYzuL14ZtNq)

+In order to use TASmanianDevil you need to install TAS by EDSL [Download] (http://www.edsl.net/main/Software/EngineeringDownloads.aspx)

 Licence
 ========================================
 TASmanianDevil: A Dynamo Plugin for Thermal Analysis (GPL) started by Michal Dengusiak and joined by Jakub Ziolkowski